riplaboratory/KanaloaVrx2019/Docker/Docker_Hub_Commands.md

 # Docker Hub

 Docker is a tool that allows companies to create, distribute and run applications all inside a container.
-Containers are essentially virtual machines that use less resources for the application that they run.
+Containers are  virtual environments that use less resources to run their application than virtual machines.

 This tutorial assumes you have Docker installed on Ubuntu 18.04 and you have an account on Docker Hub.